gr-blog/gregros.dev/posts/web/02/but-what-is-an-iframe.post.md

 # Anything to look out for?
 Iframes aren’t a simple technology, and using them has both performance and development costs.

-The performance cost comes from having the browser create this entirely new webpage inside of an existing webpage, increasing the page’s overall memory footprint.
+The performance cost comes from having the browser create this entirely new webpage inside of an existing webpage, increasing the page’s total memory footprint.

 Plus, since it runs on the same thread, anything it does can stall the main page, depriving it of resources.